ShadowStar/hcalc/README.md

     [hH]XXX         - Hexadecimal number
     [0x]XXX         - Hexadecimal number
     X[A-F]|[a-f]X   - Hexadecimal number
+                      Add prefix ``0x'' to the Hexadecimal number which starting with the `[bB]' or `[dD]'
-    0XXX            - Binary or Octal if there is number in X more than 1 OTHERS          - Decimal if it is a number
+    0XXX            - Binary, or Octal if there is digitin X more than 1 OTHERS          - Decimal if it is a number

 Support Symbol: